 - k.
-May only be fitted in place of plank material. - I. Have a total area no greater than 24000mmwhen viewed from below. - m.
-Are no greater than 4000mm in area individually when viewed from below. - n.
+May only be fitted in place of plank material. - I. Have a total area no greater than 24000mm2 when viewed from below. - m.
+Are no greater than 4000mm2 in area individually when viewed from below. - n.
 Are fitted in order that their entire lower surfaces are visible from below. - o.
 Must have a minimum cross sectional thickness of 15mm across its external boundaries in plan view. - The minimum wall thickness between an internal fixing hole and the external boundaries of the skid must be no less than 7.5mm. - p.
 Must have an upper surface no more than 3mm below the reference plane. - q.
 Must be designed such that they are secured to the car using the fasteners described in items t) to w) of this article and that, when viewed from below, no part of the skid is more than 50mm from the centre line of a fastener which passes through that skid. - r.
 Must be made from Titanium alloy (according to AMS4928 or AMS4911 in annealed condition).
-Furthermore, they may only be machined from solid and no processes (such as forging, rolling, welding, heat treatment or coating) may be carried out either before or after machining.

-s.
-If positioned entirely inboard of Y=120 and between $X_F$ = 425 and $X_F$ = 625, must be fastened directly to the forward floor structure with zero degrees of freedom:
+Furthermore, they may only be machined from solid and no processes s.
+If positioned entirely inboard of Y=120 and between X_F = 425 and X_F = 625, must be fastened directly to the forward floor structure with zero degrees of freedom: